Chapter 4 : The Malediction Perfidious

 “I do not have many ‘associates’ as you call them.
 People look away from tragedies, Mr. Malfoy.
 The girl with the dead mother is no fun at a party.”
 Her smile, now, was bright and savage.
 Draco had the thought that, if he weren’t careful, he could cut himself on it.

 The thought struck him, and he shook his head.
 Where was he getting such strange ideas?
 He found that, in his other hand, he was still clutching the delicate silver tea spoon.
-He glanced into its polished surface, noting the unhealthy-looking purple crescents that had taken up residence behind his eyes.
+He glanced into its polished surface, noting the unhealthy-looking purple crescents that had taken up residence beneath his eyes.
 His image rested, small and turned about in the spoon’s hollow.

 It seemed to him an uncommonly accurate representation.